Git Methodology

 Overview

 Section titled “Overview”Our Git workflow is designed to support asynchronous development by allowing each team member to work independently on their own branch and merge once their work is complete.
-This approach supports flexibility while keeping the main
+This approach supports flexibility while keeping the main branch stable for deployment.

 Benefits of using Git: